Steven-matos/pet-allergy-scanner/API_DOCS.md

-# Pet Allergy Scanner API Documentation
+# SniffTest API Documentation

-Complete API reference for the Pet Allergy Scanner backend service.
+Complete API reference for the SniffTest backend service.

 ## Table of Contents